 I stomp those thoughts down now, quicker than they pop up.
 So what?
 What is the worst that can happen to me?
 I can’t pay my bills?
 I might die?
 I might lose somebody?
 These are all real, horrible, frightening things.
 Yet, when we’re secure with our faith, these are all things that we are able to overcome.
 I no longer let fear control me, or worry dominate my thinking.
 I know that no matter what I go through in this life, it can be turned around, somehow, in some way, for my good, even if it doesn’t seem possible at the time.

 So I just don’t care.
 I don’t care about the wrong stuff.
 The judgemental people.
 The worries.
 The troubles.
 I started caring about the right things.
 God.
 What the Bible says.
 My actions.
 Helping others.
 Being the kind of person I was meant to be.
 I started working with what I had, doing what I could, and not giving up because I didn’t have what I thought was enough.
 God gives you what you need, and tells you to work with what you have, and when you do, and you do it well?
 He gives you more to work with.

 So yeah, I’m one of those crazy people.
 I took a leap of faith, and landed smack dab in the middle of true happiness.
 I trusted, and my trust has grown.
 I loved, and I am unconditionally loved back.
 I give and I receive.
 I judge not, and I forgive, and I have been forgiven.
 I am blessed, safe, secure, and absolutely crazy.
 I am crazy about this better life.
 I wouldn’t have it any other way.

 If you like what I do, please share!
-Follow me on Instagram @humblegirl1111 or Facebook at Nay Towell.
-You can also scroll to the bottom of this page and click on my coffee link.
+Follow me on Facebook at Humblegirl.
+You can also scroll to the bottom of this page to subscribe by email.
 Your support means the world to me!
 Thank you!

 Can any one of you by worrying add a single hour to your life ?